 The largest health-at-home bet ever made. $18.5 billion validates the thesis.
 Integration failed because neither company owned the physical layer inside the home.
 The pattern is clear: the market is massive, and the gap is infrastructure.

 Over $20 billion invested by trillion-dollar companies proves the market is real and the demand is urgent.
 They all validated the opportunity.
 They all failed on execution — because they built products, not infrastructure.
-The market is waiting for the platform that connects all three stakeholders.
+The market is waiting for the platform that connects all four stakeholders.
 That’s what we build.

 The resident-facing touchpoint.
 Smart displays and simplified interfaces that connect aging adults to their care network without complexity.
 The communication backbone between healthcare and home.